Ease to Grow: Easy

 Rose Pogonia, Pogonia ophioglossoides, produces a single, rose colored flower at the top of a 1 leafed stem.
 It is a simple charmer.
-The pink petals are lance shaped and wide spreading.
+The pink petals of the rose pogonia flower are lance-shaped and wide-spreading.
 The lip has dark pink with frilly edges, and a bright yellow beard.
 The blooms are 1+" (2cm) across and occasionally come in pairs or trios on the stem.
 It is a late spring bloomer.
-It is a bog plant which grows in open, acidic bogs with sphagnum moss.
+Also known as the snakemouth orchid, the pogonia ophioglossoides plant is a bog plant that grows in open, acidic bogs with sphagnum moss.
 It does best in very wet conditions, and frequently grows a long stolon up from which multiple plants spring up.
 It is winter hardy, and should be protected from rodents during dormancy.
 Mulch with 4+" of pine needles in the Fall.
 Leave at least a 1" of needles after spring cleanup.
 The rhizomes can be stored in damp sphagnum at 35°F (2°C) in a refrigerator for 3 or 4 months.
 Water with rain/distilled water, they are sensitive to mineral buildup.
 It spreads nicely and grows well among sundews, venus flytraps, and pitcher plants.
 It is a bog jewel.

 Our plants are not collected from the wild, and are propagated from root divisions of plants in our collection.